-Chapter 11 of the United States Bankruptcy law is often referred to as reorganization bankruptcy, permits debt restructuring under the United States bankruptcy laws.
-Chapter 11 bankruptcy is a means of restructuring an entity’s affairs, debts, and assets, and it is available to every business and, in some instances, individuals.
+Chapter 11 of the United States Bankruptcy law is often referred to as “reorganization bankruptcy.”
+Chapter 11 bankruptcy is a means of restructuring an entity’s affairs, debts, and assets, and it is available to every business and, in some specific instances, individuals.
 Because Chapter 11 bankruptcy cases are geared towards businesses, chapter 11 cases are the most complicated types of bankruptcy cases and often incur substantial legal fees during a course of representation.
 As such, it is imperative to consult with a Long Island Chapter 11 lawyer if you are considering filing for bankruptcy.

 If Chapter 11 bankruptcy cases are expensive and complicated, why do people file for Chapter 11?
 Despite the challenges, Chapter 11 bankruptcy provides debtors with a means of keeping their businesses afloat and can offer a chance to provide a clean financial slate after the restructuring period.
-The ultimate goal of Chapter 11 bankruptcy is to develop a financial restructuring plan that the debtor, creditors, and the court agree on will allow the debtor to pay a portion of its old debt without being overly burdened by such debt as it moves forward.
-Under Subchapter V, geared towards small businesses and individuals, there may be a court-appointed trustee who oversees the process.
+The ultimate goal of Chapter 11 bankruptcy is to develop a financial restructuring plan that the debtor, creditors, and the court agree on.
+This restructuring plan will then allow the debtor to pay a portion of its old debt without being overly burdened by additional debt as it moves forward.
+Under Subchapter V, geared towards small businesses and individuals, a court-appointed trustee may oversee the process.
 The Subchapter V trustee ensures that the restructuring plan is feasible and in the best interests of creditors while also satisfying the bankruptcy code’s requirement.

 What Is The Typical Process Of A Chapter 11 Bankruptcy Case?